The Center received its FIRST Federally Funded TRIO, GEAR UP and Title III and NSF Grant in:

 This partnership between the Center for Academic Enrichment and Outreach (The Center) and various educational and community entities provides intense and intrusive services to thirteen poorest middle and high schools in Clark County.
 The GEAR UP cohort model allows The Center to serve over 20,000 students and their parents by providing educational support for the students to achieve academic success and by equipping them to access post-secondary educational opportunities.
 The goals of the Partnership include empowering students to achieve academic successes and gain access to post-secondary education; increase student awareness of postsecondary education and career opportunities; enhance classroom environments by providing support through instructional resources and teacher training; reduce dropout rates, absenteeism, and instances of disciplinary infractions by working collaboratively with school staff; increase parental involvement to reinforce student academic achievement and facilitate access to postsecondary education; and implement academic related activities designed to improve student achievement.

-This federally funded program, locally known as Educational Opportunity Center (EOC) Adult Services, assists individuals 19 years of age and older to pursue postsecondary education.
+This federally funded program, locally known as Educational Opportunity Centers (EOC), assists individuals 19 years of age and older to pursue postsecondary education.
 EOC Adult Services assists qualified participants with choosing a career path and appropriate education channels, as well as encourages high school dropouts to return to high school or obtain a GED (General Education Diploma).
 The goal of EOC Adult Services is to increase the number of adult participants who enroll in postsecondary education institutions.
 This grant serves approximately 1000 students.

 TRIO Training Institute (Priority 2)